 Sexual abuse often leaves victims feeling violated and insecure long after the abuse itself.
-In dealing with victims of sexual assault or abuse, we exercise compassion and understanding.
+In dealing with sexual assault or abuse victims, we exercise compassion and understanding.
 That includes:

-- Listening compassionately to all the aspects of your story; we give you the time you need to share everything that led up to or contributed to your abuse.
+- Listening compassionately to all the aspects of your story and giving you the time you need to share everything that led up to or contributed to your abuse

-- Fully investigating your claim, including collecting any evidence that could help provide insight into the abuse you faced.
-We will also help collect your medical records and go over any other vital information.
+- Fully investigating your claim, including collecting any evidence that could provide insight into the abuse you faced

 Defining Sexual Abuse

 Many victims assume that if they did not suffer rape, they did not suffer sexual abuse.
 Sexual abuse, however, can incorporate much more than direct forced genital-on-genital contact alone.
-Sexual abuse includes any non-consensual sexual act, including unwanted touching, forcing you to engage in degrading or uncomfortable acts during intercourse, forcing you to perform any type of sexual act, taking videos or photos of sexual acts without your permission, or spreading photos or videos without your consent.
-Sexual abuse may also include denying you access to contraceptives to prevent unwanted pregnancies or refusing to allow you to use protection against sexually transmitted diseases (STDs).
+Sexual abuse includes any non-consensual sexual act, including:

 Sexual abuse often worsens over time.
-Many people have intimate relationships with their abusers and may even remain with them in spite of the abuse.
-Identifying sexual abuse, calling it by name, and pursing justice can help you heal from the abuse you’ve suffered and provide you with vital compensation that can help you move forward with your life.
+Many people have intimate relationships with their abusers and may even remain with them despite the abuse.
+Identifying sexual abuse, calling it by name, and pursuing justice can help you heal from the abuse you’ve suffered and provide you with vital compensation that can help you move forward with your life.

 The Aftereffects of Sexual Violence: Victim Symptoms